NMC Health

-The company was accused in 2019 of understating debt on its balance sheet and later revealed that debt facilities of $2.7 billion had not been reported.
+The company was accused in 2019 of understating debt on its balance sheet and later revealed that debt of US$2.7 billion had not been reported.

-On 8 April 2020, NMC was placed into administration by a UK High Court judge Sebastian Prentis due to the insolvency of the company caused by alleged frauds committed by the founder and then-chairman of the board B. R. Shetty.
+On 8 April 2020, NMC was placed into administration by UK High Court judge Sebastian Prentis due to the insolvency of the company caused by frauds alleged to have been committed by the founder and chairman of the board B. R. Shetty.

+In 2023 the UK Financial Conduct Authority (FCA) censured the company for committing market abuse by understating its debts by as much as $4bn.
+No fine was issued as the business was not expected to have any funds left after paying debts.